Open Access 2024

 The event aims to foster discussions that explore how open access can empower communities, improve educational outcomes, and facilitate equitable access to information.
 By bringing together diverse stakeholders, we seek to generate actionable ideas that leverage open science and open data initiatives to benefit society.
 Through shared knowledge and collaboration, this event will underscore the importance of making research freely available and accessible, ultimately advocating for a more inclusive and community-focused approach to knowledge dissemination.

-The Faculty of Economic and Management Sciences proudly presents this event in partnership with the Department of Library and Information Service.
+The Faculty of Economic and Management Sciences proudly presents this event with the Department of Library and Information Service.

 Hybrid Colloquium: